gigalixir/gigalixir-cli/docs/source/main.rst

 Important!
 Note the `server: true` above.
 That is required otherwise your app will not serve HTTP requests and will fail health checks.

 Replace :elixir:`:gigalixir_getting_started` and :elixir:`GigalixirGettingStarted` with your app name.
 You don't have to worry about setting your SECRET_KEY_BASE config because we generate one and set it for you.
 If you use a database, you'll have to set the DATABASE_URL yourself.
-You can do this by running the following.
+You can do this by running the following, but you'll need to :ref:`install the CLI` and login.
 For more information on setting configs, see :ref:`configs`.

 .. code-block:: bash